Instant in the browser

 Yes.
 Tinder-style screenshots are often used in meme formats, comedic dating-app skits, reaction posts, and storyboard mockups where the app context is part of the joke.

 PNG works well for memes, thumbnails, and static posts.
-MP4 is better when you want to reveal messages one by one or stage the scene inside a short-form video edit.
+Video is better when you want to reveal messages one by one or stage the scene inside a short-form video edit.